wwt/docker-foundations/docker-commands/4_part-iv-run-docker-containers.md

-Locate the Python script in your Container
+Locate the Python script in your Container:

 ```bash
 ls -l